-- resources and liabilities are translated at closing rate at year-end; - income and expenses are translated at exchange rates at the dates of the transactions; and - all resulting exchange differences are taken to statement of total comprehensive income under cumulative translation adjustment.
+- assets and liabilities are translated at closing rate at year-end; - income and expenses are translated at exchange rates at the dates of the transactions; and - all resulting exchange differences are taken to statement of total comprehensive income under cumulative translation adjustment.

-Management assessed that the impact of the translation adjustment is insignificant and decided not to present the cumulative translation adjustment separately in the FCDU's financial statements as at December 31, 2023 and 2022.
+Management assessed that the impact of the translation adjustment is insignificant and decided not to present the cumulative translation adjustment separately in the FCDU's financial statements as at December 31.
+2024 and 2023.